revbayes/revbayes.github.io/tutorials/clocks/index.md

 function should be and be sure to `source()` the correct model file ).

-Once you have completed this analysis, record the marginal likelihoods under the UCLN model in Table [ssTable].
+Once you have completed this analysis, record the marginal likelihoods under the UCLN model in Table {% ref ssTable %}.

 Compute Bayes Factors and Select Model
 --------------------------------------